Date time functions date-time

 Add Years add-years

-The addYears adjusts a given date by a specified number of years, using positive values to increment and negative values to decrement.
+The addYears function adjusts a given date by a specified number of years, using positive values to increment and negative values to decrement.

 Syntax